 It all begins with establishing a healthy bond, as only in the safety of that bond can we clearly see the dog’s true nature.

-When we are willing to take responsibility for the state of our relationship with our dogs and begin living with them differently, we grow in strength and wisdom, become better people, and the dogs can’t help but follow suit.
+When we are willing to take responsibility for the state of our relationship with our dogs, including our role in their problem behaviours, we begin living with them differently.
+We grow in strength and wisdom, become better people, and the dogs can’t help but follow suit.
 They reward us in ways we never imagined, far exceeding our effort, and bestow on us their unique intelligence and real personality.
 Because we have done the work to understand them as dogs, they now understand us as humans.

 How do I know this?
 Because I’ve been where you are right now.
 In fact, I came to my wit’s end with a dog that seemed impossible to train.
 (You can read about my adventures with Maya here).
 When I hit my personal rock bottom as a dog owner, I discovered that I was the one who needed to change first.
 Luckily, I found groundbreaking experts to show me the way.
 Ultimately, I completely reframed my perspective on how to live with dogs and my relationship with Maya transformed.

 Here’s what we won’t do.
 We won’t be looking for the right control tool to use on your dog.
 We won’t be devising complex desensitization and conditioning protocols.
 We won’t be doing obedience in the traditional sense.
 Rather, we’ll begin by considering the problem behaviours presented by your dog and then look for clues in your way of life, including your approach to training, exercising, and socializing your dog, for why things are as they are.
 We will deconstruct your mindset towards the dog, and dogs in general, and analyze the impact that this mindset has had on your relationship.